What you need to consider when appointing mentors and advisors for your business in the time it takes to make a playlist.

 Just like a playlist can enhance the experience of a road trip, taking on mentors and advisers can be beneficial for your journey as an entrepreneur.

-But just like making sure the playlist creates the right vibe, we’ll talk you through what you need to know about choosing the right mentors and advisers for you, as well as how to get the most out of them.
+But just like making sure the playlist creates the right vibe, we’ll talk you through what you need to know about choosing the right mentors and advisors for you, as well as how to get the most out of them.

 This post will take about six minutes to read.